junron/writeups/kernelctf/gradebook.md

 <img src="images/image-20211114155853882.png" alt="image-20211114155853882" style="zoom:80%;" />

 We are prompted for a student ID.
 If this ID is valid, we are prompted for a number, which is supposed to be between 0 and 100.
 But is it really?
 Let's look at the check involved.
-Firstly, the format specifier used in line 20 is `%ld` and `%d` as we would usually expect for integers.
+Firstly, the format specifier used in line 20 is `%ld` instead of `%d` as we would usually expect for integers.
 In fact, `%ld` is the format specifier for longs, which are usually 64 bits (or 8 bytes or 4 words) long, while integers are usually 32 bits (4 bytes or 2 words) long.

 Suppose the grade I enter is `0xaaaaaaaabbbbbbbb` (there are 8 `a`s and 8`b`s, which make up 64 bits in total).
 Since the binary is little-endian, this number is stored in memory as `bb bb bb bb aa aa aa aa`.
 In line 20, the memory at `[s+8]` is compared as an int, which is only 4 bytes.
 Thus, only the less significant 32 bits (`0xbbbbbbbb`) will be read and compared.
 Since this is much larger than 100, the else block is executed, which supposedly sets the grade to `-1`.
 However, it only operates on a `DWORD` (double word ie 4 bytes) of memory.
 This leaves the `aa aa aa aa` untouched.
 In the end, the memory at `[s+8]` will look like `ff ff ff ff aa aa aa aa`.

 Well, clearly something unexpected is happening here: we're writing 8 bytes, when we should only be writing 4 bytes.
 Where do the other 4 bytes end up?
 If we look back to the `add_student` function above, `[s+12]` is actually where the size of the student's name buffer is stored.
-This is very important as meddling with the size could allow us to perform a buffer overflow and write arbitrary data.
+This is very important, as meddling with the size could allow us to perform a buffer overflow and write arbitrary data.

 In fact, the next function, `update_name` allows us to do just this: